 Andrea is passionate about social justice, so if there’s a rally, protest or otherwise, she’ll be there in person, tweeting, flash mobbing or spreading the word.
 Andrea also has a serious side ‒ she conducts spiritual retreats and teaches an energy medicine technique called Tapping.

 Andrea’s favourite show moment was when she lost it during a clogging routine, collapsing on stage in laughter.
 Her second favourite moment was her near-marriage to her infamous ex, Fill (he was an inflatable doll).

-Currently in her 24th year at Georgian – the longest relationship she’s ever had – Elaine does graphic design and a bit of writing.
+Currently in her 25th year at Georgian – the longest relationship she’s ever had – Elaine works in Georgian’s Corporate Marketing and Communications department.

 Outside of Georgian, Elaine’s life revolves around music.
 A founding member of the Barrie Folk Society, she helps spread the word about folk music, as well as convinces those who claim not to like folk music that they really do.
 Elaine also plays guitar and piano, and has penned a few tunes of her own.
 She’s also excited about a recent project called People of Barrie and encourages people to check it out.